eZmaxinc/eZmax-SDK-go/docs/CustomEzsignfoldersignerassociationActionableElementResponse.md

 ### NewCustomEzsignfoldersignerassociationActionableElementResponse

-`func NewCustomEzsignfoldersignerassociationActionableElementResponse(pkiEzsignfoldersignerassociationID int32, fkiEzsignfolderID int32, bEzsignfoldersignerassociationDelayedsend bool, bEzsignfoldersignerassociationReceivecopy bool, tEzsignfoldersignerassociationMessage string, bEzsignfoldersignerassociationHasactionableelementsCurrent bool, bEzsignfoldersignerassociationHasactionableelementsFuture bool, ) *CustomEzsignfoldersignerassociationActionableElementResponse`
+`func NewCustomEzsignfoldersignerassociationActionableElementResponse(pkiEzsignfoldersignerassociationID int32, fkiEzsignfolderID int32, bEzsignfoldersignerassociationDelayedsend bool, bEzsignfoldersignerassociationReceivecopy bool, tEzsignfoldersignerassociationMessage string, bEzsignfoldersignerassociationAllowsigninginperson bool, bEzsignfoldersignerassociationHasactionableelementsCurrent bool, bEzsignfoldersignerassociationHasactionableelementsFuture bool, ) *CustomEzsignfoldersignerassociationActionableElementResponse`

 NewCustomEzsignfoldersignerassociationActionableElementResponse instantiates a new CustomEzsignfoldersignerassociationActionableElementResponse object
 This constructor will assign default values to properties that have it defined,